MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/system-requirements-23h2.md

 An Azure Stack HCI cluster requires a reliable high-bandwidth, low-latency network connection between each server node.

-- Verify that physical switches in your network are configured to allow traffic on any VLANs you will use.
+- Verify that physical switches in your network are configured to allow traffic on any VLANs you'll use.

 <!--## Maximum supported hardware specifications